 Escape room box sets have a critical limitation: once you know the solutions, the experience is destroyed.
 You can't replay an escape room with the same people without spoiling it for anyone who was there the first time.
 Some premium designers attempt to address this with multiple difficulty levels or variant puzzle sequences, but these are workarounds rather than solutions.

 Murder mysteries, by contrast, are explicitly engineered for multiple playthroughs.
-A single game with 10 character roles can be played repeatedly with different people assigned to different roles.
+A single game with multiple character roles can be played repeatedly with different people assigned to different roles.
 The mystery structure stays intact, but the character dynamics, social interactions, and theories shift completely each time.

 Here's how replayability actually works in practice: